UNCLASSIFIED (U)

 (3) (U) Otherwise meet the requirements for E visa classification but are precluded from entitlement to treaty trader E-1 classification solely because there is no treaty of friendship, commerce, and navigation in effect between the United States and the country of the applicants’ nationality, or because they are not nationals of the airline’s country of nationality.

 b.
-(U) Employees of foreign airlines coming to the United States to join an aircraft for an onward international flight may also be documented as B-1 visitors in that they are not transiting the United States and are not admissible as crewmen.
+(U) Employees of foreign airlines coming to the United States to join an aircraft for an onward international flight may also be documented as B-1 visitors in that they are not transiting the United States and are not admissible as crewmembers.
 Work on solely domestic flights within the United States is not permissible in B-1 status.
-Applicants for admission are inspected by a CBP officer to determine their admissibility in the United States.

 9 FAM 402.2-5(E)(3) (U) Clerkship